yashrajdesaii/yashrajdesai/README.md

 > **Dual-degree student** combining Finance and Data Science to drive impact at the intersection of analytics, AI, and business strategy.

 I'm passionate about turning raw data into actionable insights, building automated workflows, and creating AI-powered solutions.
-Currently working as an **AI Research Fellow at Handshake** and **Microsoft Excel Student Ambassador**, while pursuing a BS in Finance and Data Science at the University of Arizona.
+Currently working as an **AI Research Fellow at Handshake** and **Microsoft Excel Student Ambassador**, while pursuing dual degree in BS in Finance and BS in Data Science at the University of Arizona.

 ```python
 class Yashraj: